amanda-santos/react-redux-zustand-course/README.md

 ## 📝 About the project

 <p>
    This is a simple project simulating an online courses platform with modules and videos, built with React, Tailwind, Radix UI, and Redux/Zustand.
-Developed for study purposes during the React + Redux + Zustand course offered in Ignite React ([Rocketseat](https://www.rocketseat.com.br/)).
+Developed for study purposes during the React + Redux + Zustand course offered in Ignite React (<a href="https://www.rocketseat.com.br/" target="_blank">Rocketseat</a>).
 </p>

 ## 👩🏻‍💻 Technologies